 (Photo Source: Blackmagic Design)

 DaVinci Resolve, or Resolve as it is known to editors, has recently surged in popularity.
-Like Adobe has with Premiere, Blackmagic Design has aggressively expanded Resolve’s features to the point it may well be the most “powerful” editor available today.
+As Adobe has with Premiere, Blackmagic Design has aggressively expanded Resolve’s features to the point it may well be the most “powerful” editor available today.

 Resolve’s killer feature is its universally lauded color grading and correction tools.
 This is no accident.
 Resolve started as a color grading program, and then editing features were added.